WDI-SEA/orientation-notes/01-workflow/choosing-tools/readme.md

 ![](https://res.cloudinary.com/briezh/image/upload/v1476479006/tnons6mmhbmsxfnomqzw.jpg)

+### Helpful Settings and Plug-ins for Text Editors

+#### 1. Auto-Save (setting)

+You're beating your head against the wall.
+You just can't find your error and you have no explanation why the computer is acting the way it is.
+After someone else takes a look it becomes apparent *you just didn't save the file*!!
+So frustrating!
+Say goodbye to this problem for good by enabling your text editor to do you a solid and set the auto-save feature on.

+TODO: DIRECTIONS HOW TO GET TO SETTINGS AND TURN ON

+#### 2. Color highlighter

+Optional but cool.

+TODO: DIRECTIONS TO BRING UP PLUGINS LIST

 ## Bookmark Important Links

 Bookmark your class calendar for [SEI 30](https://sei30.herokuapp.com) so that you have access to your schedule outline.